May 3, 2010

 New feature will help manage passwords

 PC users now have access to an additional feature on eSupport to manage and synchronize their COV (Commonwealth of Virginia network) passwords without having to call the help desk.
-Specifically, users can go to eSupport to:
+Specifically, users can go to

 This is an eSupport service that requires users to register.
 Additional instructions will be provided as the password reset functionality is deployed.